-Intel Software Guard Fyte nsions
+Intel Software Guard Extensions

 Intel SGX Enable Enable or disable Intel Software Guard Extensions.

 Enclave Memory Size Set the Intel Software Guard Extensions Enclave Reserve Memory Size.

 Performance

 Multi Core Support Enable multiple cores.

+Default: Enabled.

 Intel SpeedStep Enable or disable Intel Speedstep Technology.

+Default: Enabled.

-NOTE: If enabled, the processor clock speed and core voltage are adjusted dynamically based on the processor load.
+(i) NOTE: If enabled, the processor clock speed and core voltage are adjusted dynamically based on the processor load.

 C-States Control Enable or disable additional processor sleep states.

+Default: Enabled.

 Intel TurboBoost Enable or disable Intel TurboBoost mode of the processor.

+Default: Enabled.

 HyperThread control Enable or disable HyperThreading in the processor.

+Default: Enabled.

 Power Management

 AC Recovery Sets what action the computer takes when power is restored.

-Enable Intel Speed Shift Technology Enable or disable Intel Speed Shift Technology.

-Auto On Time Enable to set the computer to turn on automatically every day or on a preselected date and time.
-This option can be configured only if the Auto On Time is set to

-Everyday, Weekdays or Selected Days.
+Enable or disable Intel Speed Shift Technology.
+Enable Intel Speed Shift Technology Auto On Time Enable to set the computer to turn on automatically every day or on a preselected date and time.
+This option can be configured only if the Auto On Time is set to Everyday, Weekdays or Selected Days.